 Today is where all my property adventures begin.
 How scary?!?!
 Hopefully today is going to be a memorable moment in my life; a moment which I’ll look back on for years and think, “Yes, that’s when my success as a property investor started”

 I’ve thought about this for some time now, and I’m officially ready to let go of my parents’ comforting, warm hands and do some growing up by taking on some responsibility.
-I’m about to take a head on collision with adulthood by purchasing a property with the intentions of becoming a landlord by letting it out.
+I’m about to take a head on collision with the property market in an attempt to become a landlord.

-I’ve been aware of the booming property market for a while and it has always appealed to me.
-You always hear about these property tycoons becoming millionaires- I wanted a piece of that action.
+I’ve been aware of the booming property market for quite some time and it has always appealed to me.
+You always hear about these property tycoons – seemingly effortlessly – becoming millionaires.
+I wanted a piece of that action.

 I wouldn’t say I have a passion for property right now because I haven’t even entered the game yet, but I definitely have a keen and growing thirst to roll the dice in order to see what happens.

-At the moment I’m in a position where I have idle cash laying around in a low-interest current account.
-The money is pretty much sitting there gathering dust, so I thought to myself, “why not invest NOW?”
+At the moment I’m in a position where I have idle cash laying around in a bullshit low-interest current account.
+The money is pretty much dormant and gathering dust, so I thought to myself, “why not invest NOW?”

 So here I am, documenting my journey from property-idiot, to hopefully, successful property landlord.